FAQ #1 – Am I eligible for a reverse mortgage?

 So if you still owe money on your home, that alone does not disqualify you from getting a reverse mortgage.
-To learn more about whether you qualify and what the benefits to you may be, call our office.
+To learn more about whether you qualify and what the benefits to you may be, call our office at: (719) 434-3919.
 Steve will talk to you personally!

-FAQ #7 – Must I receive counseling before I can get a reverse mortgage?
+FAQ #7 – Why do I need counseling before I can get a reverse mortgage?

-Yes!
-Counseling is a very important consumer protection required by law for the federally insured Home Equity Conversion Mortgage, or HECM.
+Counseling is a very important consumer protection required by law for the federally insured reverse mortgage (Home Equity Conversion Mortgage, or HECM).
 The purpose of counseling is for you to meet with an independent third party who can review your circumstances and recommend whether a reverse mortgage is the best option for you, and determine if there is a better option.
 They also ensure that all borrowers are mentally competent.

 You can be counseled in person or over the phone from a HUD-approved counseling agency.
-Another option is a phone session from a national counseling agency.
-Lenders will provide you with a list of at least nine counseling agencies to choose from.
+Steve will provide you with a list of at least nine counseling agencies to choose from.

 Since 2010, HUD has required counselors to pass an exam before they are eligible to meet with perspective borrowers.
 They must also meet continuing education requirements, so that they are kept informed about industry developments and product changes.
 Your counselor will follow a strict set of protocols that dictate what must be covered during the counseling session.